GrumpyOldTroll/multicast-ingest-platform/README.md

    - the PIM messages of the connected multicast-capable network
    - the native multicast traffic to be forwarded through the network.
-   - If this interface is also the defualt route to the internet for the host, the other traffic on the box could also end up passing through this network (for instance, the NATted packets from the amt-bridge network, or ssh sessions to the host machine).
+   - If this interface is also the default route to the internet for the host, the other traffic on the box could also end up passing through this network (for instance, the NATted packets from the amt-bridge network, or ssh sessions to the host machine).

 ### Docker Network Constraints

 NB: If you try to change the names of these networks, please be aware of a surprising [docker issue](https://github.com/moby/moby/issues/25181) that places constraints on the lexical ordering of the names.

  - `amt-bridge` MUST be lexically earlier than `native-mcast-ingest`, otherwise the interface names visible inside the `amtgw` containers will not be the expected eth0 for the unicast AMT connection and eth1 for producing the native multicast, but would instead be reversed.
-  - You would see this problem for example if you renamed amt-bridge to outside-bridge, because 'o' is lexically later than 'n', as opposed to 'a' which is earlier.
+    - You would see this problem for example if you renamed "amt-bridge" to "outside-bridge", because 'o' from "outside" is lexically later than 'n' from "native", as opposed to 'a' which is earlier.
  - `downstream-mcast` MUST be lexically earlier than `native-mcast-ingest`, otherwise the interface names visible inside the `pimwatch` container will not be the expected eth0 for downstream and eth1 for upstream, but would instead be reversed.

 ## Joinfiles

 The `pimwatch` and `cbacc` containers produce joinfiles, and the `docker-mgr` and `cbacc` containers consume joinfiles.

-Consuming a joinfile is done with the [watchdog](https://pypi.org/project/watchdog/) python library (where available, such as on a modern linux kernel, it uses a platform-specific notification scheme such as [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html) to alert watchers on changes).`
+Consuming a joinfile is done with the [watchdog](https://pypi.org/project/watchdog/) python library (where available, such as on a modern linux kernel, it uses a platform-specific notification scheme such as [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html) to alert watchers on changes to the file).

 The joinfiles contain a comma-separated source ip, group ip per line.
-In the case of CBACC, it may also contain (optionally) a third comma-separated value for "population", meaning the number of subscribed users.

 ~~~
 23.212.185.5,232.1.1.1